 New Orleans Comic and Zine Fest (New Orleans) – NOCAZ is an attempt to make a space for self published artists and thinkers to put their work out in the public sphere and be able to reach other people without the constraints and expense of the commercial publishing industry.

 D.I.Y Fest (Baltimore) – A celebration of DIY culture in Baltimore, the event features, vendors and workshops.
 (Facebook)

-Small Press Expo (North Bethesda) – An event celebrating independent cartooning and comic arts.
+Small Press Expo (North Bethesda/DC Area) – An event celebrating independent cartooning and comic arts.
 (Facebook)

 New Zineland (Boston) – Two floors of 60+ smalls presses, distros, artists, writers, and photographers slinging their self-published works from comics to fanzines, artwork to autobiography, and everything in between.
 (Facebook)

 Pioneer Valley Zine Fest – A day long fest aiming to celebrate and support zines and DIY.
 (Facebook)

 St. Louis Small Press Expo (St. Louis) – Bringing together books, comics, zines, litmags, poetry, and more in an annual indie publisher showcase.
 (Facebook)

 Omaha Zine Fest (Omaha) – A celebration of indie publishing featuring vendors, workshops, zine library and more.
 (Facebook)